-- All four tires must be the same in terms of manufacturer, brand (tread pattern), construction, degree of wear, speed symbol, load index and size.
-Mixing tires of different types, sizes or degrees of wear can result in damage to vehicle's powertrain.
+- You must install four tires that are of the same size, circumference, construction, manufacturer, brand (tread pattern), degree of wear, speed symbol and load index.
+Mixing tires of different types, sizes or degrees of wear can result in damage to the vehicle's power train.
 Use of different types or sizes of tires can also dangerously reduce controllability and braking performance and can lead to an accident. - Use only radial tires.
 Do not use radial tires together with belted bias tires and/or bias-ply tires.
 Doing so can dangerously reduce controllability, resulting in an accident.

-■ Wheel replacement
+Wheel replacement